maxitg/SetReplace/README.md

 A less frequently updated version is available through the Wolfram public paclet server and can be installed with `PacletInstall["SetReplace"]`.

+## Contributing

+Keep in mind that this is an active research project.
+While we try to keep the main functionality backward compatible, it might change in the future as we adjust our models and find better ways of analysis.
+Keep that in mind when building on top of *SetReplace*, and keep track of [git SHAs](#build-data) as you go.

+*SetReplace* is an open-source project, and everyone is welcome to contribute.
+Read our [contributing guidelines](/.github/CONTRIBUTING.md) to get started.

 # Symbols and Functions

 [SetReplace\*](#setreplace) | [ToPatternRules](#topatternrules) | [WolframModel and WolframModelEvolutionObject](#wolframmodel-and-wolframmodelevolutionobject) | [WolframModelPlot](#wolframmodelplot) | [RulePlot of WolframModel](#ruleplot-of-wolframmodel) | [Utility Functions](#utility-functions)